informalsystems/quint/doc/adr007-flattening.md

 - Sometimes, we call `QuintDef` by 'unit' (in the parser and parsing functions such as `parseExprOrUnit`)

 I think we should do something like:
-- Call this high level definitions that encapsulate everything as 'statements' or 'declarations'.
+- Call this high level definitions that encapsulate everything as 'declarations'.
-- `QuintModule` has a list of 'statements' or 'declarations'.
+- `QuintModule` has a list of 'declarations'.
 - `QuintDef` should refer only to flat definitions, that is, everything but imports, instances and exports.
 Those will always have a `.name` field.
 - `FlatModule` has a list of `QuintDef`.